Subscribe from your phone¶

 By default, messages with default priority or higher (>= 3) will vibrate and make a sound.
 Messages with high or urgent priority (>= 4) will also show as pop-over, like so:

-You can change these settings in Android by long-pressing on the app, and tapping "Notifications".
-You can then configure the settings (and custom sounds or vibration) for each of the priorities:
+You can change these settings in Android by long-pressing on the app, and tapping "Notifications", or from the "Settings" menu under "Channel settings".
+There is one notification channel for each priority:

 Instant delivery allows you to receive messages on your phone instantly, even when your phone is in doze mode, i.e. when the screen turns off, and you leave it on the desk for a while.
 This is achieved with a foreground service, which you'll see as a permanent notification that looks like this: